 It’s been a while since we’ve had a planned day of encouraging others, so I thought I would whip up some Random Acts of Kindness cards and we could head out to do some good.

-The cards I made can be standalone, taped to an envelope, attached to a bag, whatever you can think up!
-For some we added two quarters to the back of the card with washi tape and taped the card to one of those toy vending machines outside the grocery store.
+The cards I made can be standalone or they can be taped to an envelope, attached to a bag – whatever you can think up!
+For ours, we added two quarters to the back of the card with washi tape and taped the card to a toy vending machine outside the grocery store.
 We also put some drink pouches in a Mason Jar Drinking Glass and placed it in random mailboxes.
-Lastly we filled a couple of baggies with Hershey Kisses, attached the card and left them in random places, like in the bottom of a vending machine!
+Lastly, we filled a couple of baggies with Hershey Kisses, attached the card, and left them in random places!

 This is not a strictly altruistic act.
 We get to feel really good about ourselves for helping to brighten someone else’s day, but it is a great reminder that there are lots of people in the world.
 Some are struggling, some are feeling worthless or unloved, and a small act of kindness can be just what they need!

-Download the Random Acts of Kindness Cards onto 8.5″ x 11″ paper, cut out and use as you please!
+Download the Random Acts of Kindness Cards by clicking the button below.
+Print onto 8.5″ x 11″ paper.
+Cut out and use as you please!

 Remember, these are for personal use only and should not be altered.